-(a) Additional expenses not exceeding of 0.30% of daily net assets may be charged to the Scheme, if the new inflows from retail investors^ from beyond top 30 cities are at least (i) 30% of gross new inflows in the
+(a) Additional expenses not exceeding of 0.30% of daily net assets may be charged to the Scheme, if the new inflows from retail investors[^] from beyond top 30 cities^{} are at least (i) 30% of gross new inflows in the scheme or (ii) 15% of the average assets under management (year to date) of the scheme, whichever is higher.

-^As per para 10.1 of SEBI Master Circular on Mutual Funds, inflows of amount upto Rs.
+^As per para 10.1 of SEBI Master Circular on Mutual Funds dated May 19, 2023, inflows of amount upto Rs.
 2,00,000/- per transaction, by individual investors shall be considered as inflows from "retail investor".